Roverx64/RoverOS/README.md

 * run `make` or `make esp` if RoverOS has already been compiled
 #### GRUB
 * Put the following in your `40_custom` grub file.
 Be sure to edit it to the EFI file in your ESP path
+* set the root to your ESP partition
 ```
 menuentry "RoverOS" {
         set root='hd0,gpt1'